nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Listing All Persons: `list`

-Lists all persons in the address book.
+Lists all persons in the system.

 **Format**: `list`